skuplugs05/loyverse-amazon-integration/README.md

-# loyverse-amazon-integration
+# Loyverse Amazon integration
-Seamlessly integrate Loyverse with Amazon using SKUPlugs to automate inventory, orders, and boost retail efficiency.
+Loyverse Amazon integration with SKUPlugs helps retailers automate inventory, sync orders, and manage products effortlessly across platforms.
+By connecting your Loyverse POS with Amazon, SKUPlugs ensures real-time data updates, reducing manual work and errors.
+This integration improves efficiency, prevents overselling, and streamlines operations.
+It enables businesses to expand their online presence while maintaining accurate stock and order management, making it an ideal solution for retailers looking to grow and simplify multi-channel selling.